 Sharing the details from our holiday hot chocolate bar.
 Find out how to create your own with complete source list and chalkboard instructions.

-Last week I shared the hot cocoa station aka hot chocolate bar I put together for the holiday season.
+Last week I shared the hot cocoa station (aka hot chocolate bar) I put together for the holiday season.
 As promised, I’m sharing the details of that project with you today.
-Before you read on, be sure to grab a cup of deliciousness for yourself!
+Be sure to grab a cup of deliciousness for yourself while you read on!

 Before I get to the DIY details and source list, here are a few more photos to refresh your memory…